 You can view the following training video for more information.
-Clicking the image will open the training video in your browser.
+Clicking the link will open the training video in your browser.
 All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.

-Figure 16, Contingency Billing Video
+Contingency Billing Video